 The Bursary will normally be given for as long as the girl remains at Godstowe subject to an annual review.

-The Bursary may be withdrawn if, in the Headmaster’s consideration, the girl’s work or conduct is unsatisfactory or if any fees or extras remain unpaid at the start of term.
+The Bursary may be withdrawn if, in the Headmistress’s consideration, the girl’s work or conduct is unsatisfactory or if any fees or extras remain unpaid at the start of term.

 Bursary applications, together with all the supporting documentation, must be received by the Bursar six months prior to the start of the term it is due to commence for new pupils and three months prior for existing pupils.
 In normal course the assessment of eligibility will entail a home visit by the Bursar to discuss the parental circumstances.